 Sixteen healthy adults were given a daily dose of 1500mg CBD for 3.5 weeks.

-Seven participants (44%) were tested with ALT levels that were higher than the ‘upper limit of normal’.
+Seven participants (44%) tested with ALT levels higher than the ‘upper limit of normal’.
 As explained elevated ALT levels may be early signs of liver damage.

 Five of these participants had ALT levels that were higher than 5-times the upper limit of normal.
 According to international consensus, these levels meet the criteria of ‘drug-induced liver injury’.

-Three participants out of sixteen stopped participation because of elevated ALT and AST levels.
+Three participants out of sixteen stopped because of elevated ALT and AST levels.

-Three participants out of sixteen stopped participation because of various side effects like nausea and abdominal discomfort.
+Three participants out of sixteen stopped because of various side effects like:

 RELATED: Side Effects of CBD

 First, it’s important to state that these study results should be taken seriously.